 Fashion Business Basics is a 6-part series by fashion entrepreneur with Isoken Ogiemwonyi, which will feature on BellaNaija.
 You may recall BN featured Isoken and her partner in the BN Making It series, back in 2011.
 Since then, she has gone on to achieve even greater feats, making her mark firmly in the fashion industry in Nigeria.
 We hope that aspiring fashion entrepreneurs will benefit from this series.
 Click here to read the first part, the second part, the third part, fourth part, the fifth part.

-Today, we’re sharing the final
+Today, we’re sharing the final edition in the series.

 Ready to wear is more than anything, a numbers game – especially in a rapidly developing but relatively small market like ours ( small not in terms of our population, but in terms of able demand and available distribution points for fashion brands).
 Taking advantage of every point of sale available (as long as it fits with your brand profile) is key.
 Smart design drives sales, but having a clear idea of what sells, how to merchandise effectively and take advantage of your existing sales points, analysing what DTC feedback you get via tradeshows/popups and online sales is crucial to growing your brand commercially.